bugdataupload/deeplearningbugs/README.md

 ## Our analyzed deep learning software

-Our deep learning software is ...
+Our deep learning software is an application of sentence sentiment classification based on CNN.
 It has three versions: [Theano version](https://github.com/yoonkim/CNN_sentence), [TensorFlow version](https://github.com/dennybritz/cnn-text-classification-tf), and [Keras version](https://github.com/alexander-rakhlin/CNN-for-Sentence-Classification-in-Keras)

-The three versions are built upon the three famous deep learning libraries.
-[Theano](https://github.com/Theano/Theano),[TensorFlow](https://github.com/tensorflow/tensorflow) and [Keras](https://github.com/keras-team/keras).
+The three versions are built upon the three famous deep learning libraries: [Theano](https://github.com/Theano/Theano),[TensorFlow](https://github.com/tensorflow/tensorflow) and [Keras](https://github.com/keras-team/keras).

 ## Our dataset

 The dataset can be downloaded from www.cs.cornell.edu/people/pabo/movie-review-data/.
-Please add more descriptions.
+We use sentence polarity dataset v1.0, which contains 5,331 positive reviews and 5,331 negative reviews.
+I.

 ## Our tools

-In our study, we choose ...
-[Mutation tool](https://github.com/bugdataupload/deeplearningbugs) More details.
+In our study, we choose [mutmut](https://github.com/boxed/mutmut) Mutmut is a mutation testing system for Python 3 with small and simple implementation.

 Coverage tool: https://github.com/nedbat/coveragepy